 Eduardo Vega, MA

-Eduardo Vega currently serves as the chief executive officer at Dignity Recovery Action International.
+Eduardo Vega currently serves as the chief executive officer and principal at Humannovations.
 He is an internationally recognized thought leader in mental health systems, programs and policy, consumer/patient engagement, stigma reduction, men’s health, and suicide prevention.
 Vega, who is a former Fulbright Specialist and California State Mental Health Commissioner, has spearheaded progressive social and public health change at local, national, and international levels.

 For over 25 years, Vega has worked for the improvement of lives and systems of care in behavioral health.
 A suicide attempt survivor who experienced serious mental health conditions himself since childhood, Vega has served as counselor and/or manager in virtually every psychosocial and clinical mental health service setting.
 He has also performed executive roles in government, business, and non-profit administration.
 As president and CEO of Mental Health Association of San Francisco from 2010 to 2016, he drove organizational expansion nearly 1,000 percent in three years, focusing on innovation in consumer-run services and community empowerment.
 Simultaneously, as director and principal investigator at the international Center for Dignity, Recovery and Empowerment, Vega spearheaded leading-edge research, TA, and training projects in suicide and stigma and discrimination reduction, community integration, self-help and peer support.
 Previously, he served at the executive management level of the Los Angeles County Department of Mental Health, one of the world’s largest public mental health authorities.